OpenDDS/OpenDDS/docs/building/cmake.rst

 Libraries
 =========

-The CMake package can provide the following library targets from OpenDDS that can be linked using `target_link_libraries <https://cmake.org/cmake/help/latest/command/target_link_libraries.html>`__:
+The CMake package can provide library targets that can be linked using `target_link_libraries <https://cmake.org/cmake/help/latest/command/target_link_libraries.html>`__ or installed using :ref:`cmake-install-imported-runtime-artifacts`.

 .. cmake:tgt:: OpenDDS::Dcps